microsoft/pai/manual/cluster-admin/basic-management-operations.md

   server-port: 9286
 ```

-It is the configuration of webportal.
+It is the configuration for webportal.
 Now let's change the title of one plugin: modify `title: Marketplace` to `title: MyMarketplace`, and save the file.

 Use the following command to push the configuration and restart webportal: